webrecorder/browsertrix-crawler/README.md

 One of the key nuances of browser-based crawling is determining when a page is finished loading.
 This can be configured with the `--waitUntil` flag.

-The default is `load,networkidle2`, which waits until page load and <=2 requests remain, but for static sites, `--wait-until domcontentloaded` may be used to speed up the crawl (to avoid waiting for ads to load for example).
-The `--waitUntil networkidle0` may make sense for sites, where absolutely all requests must be waited until before proceeding.
+The default is `load`, which waits until page load, but for static sites, `--wait-until domcontentloaded` may be used to speed up the crawl (to avoid waiting for ads to load for example).
+The `--waitUntil networkidle` may make sense for sites where absolutely all requests must be waited until before proceeding.

-See [page.goto waitUntil options](https://pptr.dev/api/puppeteer.page.goto#remarks) for more info on the options that can be used with this flag from the Puppeteer docs.
+See [page.goto waitUntil options](https://playwright.dev/docs/api/class-page#page-goto-option-wait-until) for more info on the options that can be used with this flag from the Playwright docs.

+The `--pageLoadTimeout`/`--timeout` option sets the timeout in seconds for page load, defaulting to 90 seconds.
+Behaviors will run on the page once either the page load condition or the page load timeout is met, whichever happens first.

 ### YAML Crawl Config

 Browsertix Crawler supports the use of a yaml file to set parameters for a crawl.
 This can be used by passing a valid yaml file to the `--config` option.

 The YAML file can contain the same parameters as the command-line arguments.
 If a parameter is set on the command-line and in the yaml file, the value from the command-line will be used.
 For example, the following should start a crawl with config in `crawl-config.yaml`.